michel4j/uso/docs/source/staff_guide/facilities.rst

     and access pools and available techniques.

 The facility settings page also includes cards for displaying available techniques and review tracks.
-Changes to the techniques and review tracks can be made by clicking on the :guilabel:`Add Config` tool at the top of the page.
+Changes to the techniques and review tracks can be made by clicking on the :icon:`bi bi-plus;Add Config` tool at the top of the page.

 .. figure:: add-config-form.png
     :alt: Facility Techniques Form